 These Apple Cinnamon Cookies roll all the best things into one.
 A sugar cookie, apple, cinnamon and even apple cider.
+They have apple flavor throughout while still tasting like my Small Batch Sugar Cookies!
+Thanks to all the moisture, these beauties stay soft for days!

 The first day these cookies are soft and chewy in the middle with crisp edges just like my Cinnamon Chocolate Chip Cookies.
 Once stored in an airtight container, the cookies are soft throughout.